pingren/openart-jina-eah-showcase/README.md

 # ****GPU-Powered Jina AI Flows on GCP VMs: A Practical Guide****

-This is accompanying code for the talk "****GPU-Powered Jina AI Flows on GCP VMs: A Practical Guide****" at [Jina EAH Community Meetup](https://www.meetup.com/jina-community-meetup/events/291182236/).
+This is accompanying code and resources for the talk "****GPU-Powered Jina AI Flows on GCP VMs: A Practical Guide****" at [Jina EAH Community Meetup](https://www.meetup.com/jina-community-meetup/events/291182236/).

 - [View the slides online](https://tome.app/pingren/gpu-powered-jina-ai-flows-on-gcp-vms-a-practical-guide-cldcvhcmp15aq6j40jjw8bia7)